A Book ReviewTitle: Not by Might, Nor by Power

 This book review concerns the second book of a three book series that is Lonnie Frisbee's posthumous autobiography, which is titled Not by Might Nor by Power.
 The third book has not yet been published.
 I have already reviewed the first book in the series.

 The Biggest MysteryThere are many mysteries about this autobiography.
 The first book took nearly 20 years before it was finally published.
 And the second book took almost 4 more years before it appeared.
 Why did it take so long after Lonnie's death in 1993 to begin to publish his autobiography?
 This is the greatest mystery of all.
 Roger Sachs is the "ghost writer" — which is an odd thing to say when you consider that Lonnie is the one who has "crossed over the Jordan River."
 I would love to hear Roger's explanation about why things have been held up for such a long time.
 For during all these years after Lonnie's departure, the Devil has worked extra hard to dictate the terms and to control the narrative when it comes to anything regarding Lonnie Frisbee.
 As Lonnie himself said, "Throughout my entire ministry, the enemy as tried to label me" (page 228).
-Consequently, when it comes to this subject, it's not surprising that a lot of people have had their minds made up, or else they have assiduously erased Lonnie from the historical records.
+Consequently, when it comes to this subject, it's not surprising that a lot of people have had their minds already made up.
 The biggest majority of people, especially the younger generation, will have no idea who Lonnie Frisbee was.
 Whatever the reason Roger had for the long delay in getting Lonnie's autobiography published, it must be a fascinating one and could be a story of its own.

 But no matter, the second book finally did come out in October of this year, better late than never.
 And I am thankful that I have lived long enough to get to read it.
 I hope I can make it to the year when I can read the final, third book.
 However, I was so frustrated over the long delay that I had rushed ahead and preemptively written a kind of "ante-review" about this second book.
 I will occasionally refer back to my ante-review because I had raised several questions in it.
 Now that the second book has crossed over from being "never was" to "finally arrived," it does answer, or partly answers, at least some of those questions that I had raised.